Katy Colorectal

 See a specialist with expertise to diagnose and treat your problems.
 One who has dedicated his career to colorectal health and well-being

-Up to 50% patients have polyps.
+Up to 40% patients have colon polyps.
 Polyps are abnormal growths inside your colon and rectum and that transform into colorectal cancer over time.
 Stay up to date with your colon screening to put your mind at ease.

 The combination of robotic assisted laparoscopic surgery with an enhanced recovery after surgery (ERAS) protocol has consistently demonstrated early recovery after major colorectal surgery to get you back on your feet, and back to your life.